MaramHasanain/ArMPro/README.md

 ## Meme Subset (*Coming Soon!*)

+## Licensing

+This dataset is licensed under CC BY-NC-SA 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/

 ## Citation
 If you use our dataset in a scientific publication, we would appreciate using the following citations: